tldr-group/micrograph_extractor/README.md

 ## Installation:

-NB: assumes a POSIX enviroment (macOS/ubuntu) and that python3.10 is installed on the system.
+NB: assumes a UNIX enviroment (macOS/ubuntu) and that python3.10 is installed on the system.

 From the root directory run (interactive mode needed for venv)
 ```